cojulieanne/d9f4b60ba0c3e8f72f9b10721c588ff2e909d163ec13825591a283675158d548_airline_passenger_satisfaction/README.md

 * Unpause the DAG named `ml_pipeline_dag`
 * Click **Trigger DAG**

+You may track the logs of the pipeline either thru the Airflow UI in the `Logs` or in the folder `deploy/airflow/logs`.

 ## Docker Integration
 To ensure environment consistency and reproducibility, we encapsulate all pipeline dependencies within a custom Docker image.
 The Dockerfile is located at deploy/Dockerfile, and it installs essential libraries such as `pandas`, `scikit-learn`, `matplotlib`, `shap`,  `hyperopt`, etc based on the `pyproject.toml`.
 Building and running the image is outline in Steps *2* and *3*.